Last updated in June 2020.

 If you’re good at DIY, consider making your own panniers.

-Cuboid plastic buckets with lids are available from hardware stores and pet shops and can be converted into panniers with a few commonly available fixings.
-Cool-boxes have travelled across Europe attached to bicycle racks.
-REI have a good article on this topic.
+Rectangular plastic buckets with lids are available from hardware stores and pet shops and can be converted into panniers with a few commonly available fixings.
+Cool-boxes have travelled across Europe attached to bicycle racks (see photo above).

 Cheap Panniers For Cycle Touring